 As mentioned, signature shoes take into account the uniqueness of the athlete.
 Because of this, shoes that are made for a wide-footed athlete may be generally more generous with their widths.
-Damian Lillard’s collection is described as wide by many.
+The shoes in Damian Lillard’s collection are described as wide by many.
 In fact, they suggest that wide-footers go true to their sizes when they buy a Dame shoe.

 No two sets of feet are alike.
 Even if you are able to get the right size and width, you may still feel that there is something not right with your new shoe’s fit.
 This experience is oftentimes normal.
 Some shoes just need time to break in, and the process for which may last from a few days to a few weeks.

 Manufacturers also incorporate features that allow you to have some level of control over how the shoe grasps your foot.
 The following are the most common: